Empathetic, Experienced Sex Crime Defense

 Even if you believe the charges against you are altogether fabricated, you cannot afford to proceed without representation.
 The charges will not just “go away.”
 False allegations of a sex-related crime can ruin your professional prospects, your social life and your reputation – but we can help keep that from happening by providing a strong defense on your behalf.

 Will I be forced to register as a sex offender in the state of Texas?

 This is a complex question that will require legal analysis from experienced attorneys.
 Typically, any person who is convicted of certain sex offenses and sex offenses against minors will be required to register as a sex offender.

-Don’t let it happen to you – call 214-856-6130 today to schedule your free consultation with one of our McKinney sex crime defense lawyers.
+Don’t let it happen to you – call 214-856-6130 today to schedule your free consultation with one of our Plano sex crime defense lawyers.
 We serve clients in Dallas-Fort Worth.